A characterization of Wilson-Lerch primes: Connecting the Wilson quotient with the Lerch quotient

 The sums over products of Harmonic numbers and Fermat quotients in (\ref{eq:WilsonGeneralized}) are relatively intractable, but having recourse to an evaluation of the Wilson quotient by Sun (\cite{ZHSun2000}, pp.\ 210--13) which was obtained by a quite different method, it is known that

 where the sum of the first two terms in the right-hand side is congruent to $W_p \pmod{p}$, and the sum of the last two terms is a multiple of $p$.
 This result, incidentally, establishes that the mod $p^2$ evaluation of the sum in (\ref{eq:LerchWilsonModP2}) in terms of a Bernoulli number has no such simple counterpart in terms of the Wilson quotient.
+It also allows us to state: